Skip to content

 United States Court of Appeals, Fourth Circuit

-• Consistently achieved a favorable resolution rate of 97% or higher per annum in thousands of employment and labor litigation cases across eight consecutive fiscal years, saving TSA hundreds of millions of dollars and affirming the employment decisions of agency managers
+• Consistently achieved a favorable resolution rate of 97% or higher per annum in thousands of employment and labor litigation cases across eight consecutive fiscal years, saving the federal government hundreds of millions of dollars and affirming the employment decisions of agency managers

-• Executed expert trial strategy and successfully collaborated with Assistant United States Attorneys in obtaining a verdict for the Government following a 7-day jury trial involving the testimony of approximately 20 TSA senior executives in a complicated and contentious discrimination and retaliation lawsuit
+• Executed expert trial strategy and successfully collaborated with Assistant United States Attorneys in obtaining a verdict for the government following a seven-day jury trial involving the testimony of approximately 20 senior executives in a complicated and contentious discrimination and retaliation lawsuit

-• Represented TSA and served as primary counsel for the TSA Deputy Administrator and the Federal Air Marshal Service Director before congressional committees, directly engaging with members of Congress and their staff regarding TSA’s work to protect whistleblowers and share information about whistleblower complaints with Congress
+• Represented the federal government and served as primary counsel for senior government leaders before congressional committees, directly engaging with members of Congress and their staff regarding whistleblower complaints

 Speaking Engagements